loeeeee/authelia/docs/content/configuration/second-factor/webauthn.md

 {{< confkey type="boolean" default="true" required="no" >}}

 Enables validation that an entry exists for the authenticator in the MDS3 blob.
 It's recommended that this option is the default value, however this may exclude some authenticators which do not have FIDO compliance certification.
+The recommendation is based on the fact that the authenticity of a particular authenticator cannot be validated without this.

 #### validate_status